History of subatomic physics: Higgs boson

 Dr. Peter Higgs was one of six physicists, working in three independent groups, who in 1964 invented the notion of the cosmic molasses, or Higgs field.
 The others were Tom Kibble of Imperial College, London; Carl Hagen of the University of Rochester; Gerald Guralnik of Brown University; and François Englert and Robert Brout, both of Université Libre de Bruxelles.
-One implication of their theory was that this Higgs field, normally invisible and, of course, odorless, would produce its own quantum particle if hit hard enough, by the right amount of energy.
+One implication of their theory was that this Higgs field would produce its own quantum particle if hit hard enough by the right amount of energy.
 The particle would be fragile and fall apart within a millionth of a second in a dozen different ways depending upon its own mass.
-Unfortunately, the theory did not say how much this particle should weigh, which is what made it so difficult to find.
-The particle eluded researchers at a succession of particle accelerators, including the Large Electron–Positron Collider at CERN, which closed down in 2000, and the Tevatron at the Fermi National Accelerator Laboratory, or Fermilab, in Batavia, Ill., which shut down in 2011.
+Unfortunately, the theory did not predict the particle mass making it difficult to find.
+The particle eluded researchers at a succession of particle accelerators.

 Further experiments continued and in March 2013 it was tentatively confirmed that the newly discovered particle was a Higgs Boson.

 Although they have never been seen, Higgslike fields play an important role in theories of the universe and in string theory.
 Under certain conditions, according to the strange accounting of Einsteinian physics, they can become suffused with energy that exerts an antigravitational force.
 Such fields have been proposed as the source of an enormous burst of expansion, known as inflation, early in the universe and, possibly, as the secret of the dark energy that now seems to be speeding up the expansion of the universe.

-Further theoretical development

-Modern theoretical development includes refining of the Standard Model, researching in its foundations such as the Yang–Mills theory, and researches in computational methods such as the lattice QCD.

-A long-standing problem is quantum gravitation.
-No solution that is useful for particle physics has been achieved.

-Further experimental development

-There are researches about quark–gluon plasma, a new (hypothetical) state of matter.
-There are also some recent experimental evidences that tetraquarks, pentaquarks and glueballs exist.

-The proton decay is not observed (or, generally, non-conservation of the baryon number), but predicted by some theories extending beyond the Standard Model, hence there are searches for it.